-In Matthew Emmorey’s The Detourist, he uses a varied font to showcase made-up stories inside his head, among other types of fonts for call-puts, scripture, and even calls-to-action (which is detailed below).
+In Matthew Emmorey’s The Detourist, he uses a different font to showcase made-up stories inside his head, among other types of fonts in the book for call-outs, scripture, and even calls-to-action (which is detailed below).

-Nonfiction can often get dressed up more than fiction, despite its reputation of being less than entertaining.
-Some authors choose to take impactful sentences or phrases from their nonfiction writing and pull it out, enlarging it and embedding it within the text.
+While novels have fairly standard formatting (even when including variations like the journal entries above), there’s a lot more room for creative page layouts in nonfiction.
+Some authors choose to take impactful sentences or phrases from their nonfiction writing and create a pull quote, enlarging it and embedding it within the text.

 In Chandler Bolt’s Published, you’ll see charts, examples, quotes, and even acronyms listed in a different font so they stand out from the rest.

 This isn’t just for nonfiction, though it’s most common here.
-If you want to grow your email list or platform through your nonfiction book, then you’ll want to place lead magnets (also known as reader magnets) within the book to do that.
+If you want to grow your email list or platform through your nonfiction book, then you’ll want to place calls to action within the book to do that.

 Jenna Kutcher does this in droves in her nonfiction How Are You, Really?
-Here, there is a colored block with alternative text to break up chapters or sections, as seen in the example below.
+Here, there is a colored block with a slight variation on the body font to break up chapters or sections:

 An epistolary book is one in which the story itself is told from journal entries or even letters to and from someone.
-There are many books of this nature (like Name Of The Wind) that don’t have a specific font attached to each chapter.
+There are many books of this nature (like Name Of The Wind) that use the same fonts throughout the book.

-But there are also some that include more than one character’s epistolary style narrative in which the fonts change between them to not only represent the change in perspective, but to give more depth to each’s characterization.
+But there are also some that include more than one character’s epistolary style narrative.
+In these cases, the fonts sometimes change between chapters to not only represent the change in perspective, but to give more depth to each narrator’s characterization.

-Take this example from the dystopian novel Young World, where each main character has a different font type that helps shape their personalities.
+Take this example from the dystopian novel Young World, where each main character is displayed in a different font that gives insight into their personalities

-In Children of Blood and Bone, author Tomi Adeyemi uses a unique font for the name of each chapter’s perspective and it fits the tone of her world, a very tribal-based culture of African inspiration.
-This can really help build the world with a seemingly small element readers see with each chapter.
+In Children of Blood and Bone, author Tomi Adeyemi uses a unique font for the name of each chapter’s perspective character and it fits the tone of her world, a tribal-based culture of African inspiration.
+This helps build the world with a seemingly small element reinforced for each chapter.

 When we think of industry standards for books, we think of what the traditional publishing industry has agreed is the right format to use.
 There’s a reason Arial isn’t the primary font used in a book.

-That said, the most common fonts used for books are as follows:
+That said, the most common book fonts used are as follows:

-- Main book content: Baskerville, Garamond, Times New Roman
+- Main book content: Baskerville, Garamond, Crimson Text, Jenson, Palatino

-- Letters / Text exchanges: Italicized main font, courier new for texts
+- Letters / Text exchanges: Italicized main font, Courier New or a similar monospaced font for texts

 Font Sizes to Use in Your Book